Composite values of shifted exponentials: Introduction

-\begin{theorem} Assume GRH and the pair correlation conjecture.
-Let $a>1$ and $b\neq 0$ be integers.
+\begin{theorem} Assume GRH and Hypothesis~\ref{hyp}.
+Let $a>1$ and $b$ be integers.
 The natural density of positive integers $n$ such that $a^n - b$ is composite is $1$. \end{theorem}

-\begin{remark} Hooley had shown in \cite{hooleybook} that $2^n-b$ is composite for almost all $n$ assuming GRH and an essentially self-serving hypothesis.
-Our task in this paper is to remove this self-serving hypothesis and replace it with a suitable version of the pair correlation conjecture. \end{remark}
+\begin{remark} Hooley had shown in~\cite{hooleybook} that $2^n-b$ is composite for almost all $n$ assuming GRH and an essentially self-serving hypothesis.
+Our task in this paper is to remove this self-serving hypothesis and replace it with a more natural one. \end{remark}

-\begin{remark} One motivation for Sarnak to popularize Hooley's problem was that Bourgain, Gamburd and Sarnak \cite[Theorem 3]{bgs-markoff} managed to settle the analogous problem for the Markoff numbers.
+\begin{remark} One motivation for Sarnak to popularize Hooley's problem was that Bourgain, Gamburd and Sarnak~\cite[Theorem 3]{bgs-markoff} managed to settle the analogous problem for the Markoff numbers.
 Markoff triples are defined as the solutions $(x_1,x_2,x_3)\in \mathbb{N}^3$ to the Diophantine equation $x_1^2+x_2^2+x_3^2=3x_1x_2x_3$, and the Markoff numbers are the increasing sequence formed by the largest coordinates of Markoff triples $(x_1,x_2,x_3)$ (with multiplicities).
-By the result of \cite{bgs-markoff} almost all Markoff numbers are composite, and their number up to $X$ is $\asymp (\log X)^2$.
+By the result of~\cite{bgs-markoff} almost all Markoff numbers are composite, and their number up to $X$ is $\asymp (\log X)^2$.
 Therefore, the sequences $a^n-b$ are even sparser.

-Sarnak \cite{sarnak} also connected Hooley's problem to the affine sieve developed in \cite{salehi-sarnak}, \cite{bgs}; the affine sieve theorem of Salehi Golsefidy and Sarnak \cite{salehi-sarnak} applies to counting almost primes lying in an orbit of a group of affine linear transformations under the assumption that the Zariski closure of the group is \emph{Levi-semisimple}.
-The authors of \cite{salehi-sarnak} present a heuristic argument for the necessity of the Levi-semisimplicity condition, which boils down to understanding almost primality questions for shifted exponential functions, such as the one above. \end{remark}
+Sarnak~\cite{sarnak} also connected Hooley's problem to the affine sieve developed in~\cite{salehi-sarnak},~\cite{bgs}; the affine sieve theorem of Salehi Golsefidy and Sarnak~\cite{salehi-sarnak} applies to counting almost primes lying in an orbit of a group of affine linear transformations under the assumption that the Zariski closure of the group is \emph{Levi-semisimple}.
+The authors of~\cite{salehi-sarnak} present a heuristic argument for the necessity of the Levi-semisimplicity condition, which boils down to understanding almost primality questions for shifted exponential functions, such as the one above. \end{remark}

-We are also able to show that assumption of the pair correlation conjecture can alternatively be replaced with a suitable generalization of the Brun--Titchmarsh inequality for the Chebotarev density theorem.